UE and VR Development Technical Notes

 RegisterEngineInstallation_Func->end

-The operation to write to the registry is in the FDesktopPlatformWindows::RegisterEngineInstallation function.
+The operation of writing to the registry is in the FDesktopPlatformWindows::RegisterEngineInstallation function.

-The process involves writing the registered engine directory into a string entry in HKEY_CURRENT_USER\Software\Epic Games\Unreal Engine\Builds.
+The operation is to write the registered engine directory into a string item in HKEY_CURRENT_USER\Software\Epic Games\Unreal Engine\Builds.

-When right-clicking Switch Unreal Engine Version..., it will modify the EngineAssociation value in the .uproject file:
+When right-clicking Switch Unreal Engine Version..., it will modify the .uproject file’s EngineAssociation value:

 The call flow is as follows: